MarcinOrlowski/compare-monitors/README.md

   from [www.displayspecifications.com](https://www.displayspecifications.com/) site I was using.
 It is mostly used to construct reference link (if you need more specs) and to get the monitor image thumbnail,
 * `display` specifies `w`idth and `h`eight of the display.
-The units are millimeters, but units are in fact quite irrelevant and can be anything you want.
+The units are **millimeters** by design, but units are in fact quite irrelevant and can be anything you want.
 Just keep it the same for each monitor  otherwise comparison would have no much sense.
 * `resolution` specifies `w`idth, `h`eight (in pixels) and max. refresh `freq`uency of the display.
 * `checked` determines if monitor is enabled `true` (default) or excluded from visual comparison (`false`).
+* `curved` is boolean flag indicating if monitor is curved or not.

 Once you set it all up, just use any web browser and open `index.html` file and that's it.
 You do * *NOT** need any webserver installed nor running.
 It's all local.
 Just